YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

 actors real name and acting name one below another.
-Add option to order a movie ticket. if user reached max page allow me to get previous page.
+Add option to order a movie ticket. if user reached max page allow me to get previous page. if user go next or prev page he is returning to the same position he was on the browser height